wharfkit/website/src/lib/docs/Antelope/Name.md

 const value = Name.from("teamgreymass")
 ```

-By default if you log or access this variable, it'll render out the the `Name` type.
+By default if you log or access this variable, it'll render out the `Name` type.

 ```ts
 const value = Name.from('teamgreymass')